chrisroberts/vagabond/README.md

 do go that road, just turn off `sudo` in your Vagabond file by setting `:sudo => false`.

+## Extra note

+This is still very much in alpha testing phase.
+So if you find bugs, please report them!

 ## Infos

 * Repository: https://github.com/chrisroberts/vagabond